jalfonsoramos/digital-cv/README.md

 ## Professional Summary

-- Computer Engineer graduate on December 2007 from Universidad Autonoma de Baja California at Ensenada.
+- Computer Engineer graduate on December 2007 from **Universidad Autonoma de Baja California** at Ensenada.
-- 6 months as Software Developer at Dinamiyk Technologies.
+- 6 months as Software Developer at **Dinamiyk Technologies**.
-- 6 months as Software Developer and IT support at “Operadora de Cocina Don Manuel”.
+- 6 months as Software Developer and IT support at “**Operadora de Cocina Don Manuel**”.
-- 13 years at Softtek
+- 13 years at **Softtek**
   - Intern (6 months)
   - Full-stack Developer and Technical Lead (10 years)
   - Software Architect (3 years)